Switch to LED and Save Money on your Christmas Lights!

-As you'll have seen from the table, the incandescent set consumes a huge 28.8W of energy whilst the LEDs use a mere fraction of this at just 2.1W.
+As you'll have seen from the table, the incandescent set consumes a huge 28.8W of energy.
+LEDs however, use a mere fraction of this at just 2.1W.

 Thus, for a very similar price to the incandescent set of lights, you can opt for LED instead which will last much longer.
 And, as an added bonus you'll continue to save money on them thanks to your reduced energy bill.

 So, it seems that LED is certainly the victor in this comparison.
 But don't take our word for it.
 You'll see for yourself that lighting outlets across the world are opting for this cleaner, more energy-efficient lighting source!

 Give Us A Call!